Skip to main content

 • Marriage certificate (if surviving spouse)

-How long the process takes at Centennial Bank: POD and joint accounts typically processed within a few business days of receiving all required documents; probate estates may take longer depending on court proceedings.
+How long the process takes at Centennial Bank: POD and joint accounts are typically released within a few business days once the branch has the certified death certificate and the claimant's ID; accounts that need Letters move at the speed of the probate court in the decedent's county.
 The most common reason for delays is missing or incomplete documentation, so submitting everything upfront is the best way to keep things moving.

-Documentation required by Centennial Bank includes Certified copy of the death certificate, Valid government-issued photo ID for the beneficiary, executor, or successor trustee, and Account information for the deceased, along with additional paperwork that varies by account type.
+Documentation required by Centennial Bank includes Certified copy of the death certificate, Valid government-issued photo ID for the claimant (beneficiary, surviving joint owner, executor, administrator, or successor trustee), and The decedent's account numbers, if available, along with additional paperwork that varies by account type.
 All death certificates and court documents must be certified copies.

 Frequently asked questions

-Centennial Bank's Customer Service / Branch Banking can be reached by phone at 1-888-372-9788 and email at info@my100bank.com for questions throughout the claims process.
+Centennial Bank's Customer Care Center / branch estate settlement can be reached by phone at 1-888-372-9788 and email at info@my100bank.com for questions throughout the claims process.

 If the deceased held multiple Centennial Bank accounts, each may require a separate claim or have different documentation requirements.
-The Trust Services (Centennial Trust) can confirm which accounts require individual attention and which can be processed together.
+The Centennial Bank Trust Department (Centennial Trust) can confirm which accounts require individual attention and which can be processed together.

 Centennial Bank